The Parish of Christ Church, Lancaster

-Welcome to Christ Church today, especially any visitors and those worshipping with us for the first time.
-We hope that within our worship everyone regardless of age will have a moment of highlight.
+All are warmly welcomed to Christ Church today, whether you’re with us for the first time or regular worshippers.
+We hope that within our worship everyone – regardless of age – will have a moment of highlight.
 This might be the music or a line from a hymn, something from the Bible readings or prayers or sermon.
 It might simply be worshipping in fellowship with other people.
-Please do stay for refreshments at the back of church.
+Please join us for refreshments after the 10:30 service.

 Useful things to know about us:

-- If you prefer not to receive the communion wine, eg if you are in recovery, please feel free to simply return to your seat having received the bread first.
+- If you prefer not to receive the communion wine, please just return to your seat after receiving the bread.

 Please remember in your prayers: